Bombing of Bremen in World War II

-From 8 October 1943, the British began a new wave of heavy night attacks.
+On 8 October 1943, the British began a new wave of heavy night attacks.
 The heaviest air raid of the entire war hit the city on the night of August 18–19, 1944.
 In just 34 minutes 274 aircraft dropped 1,120 tons of bombs over the densely built-up west of the city killing 1,059 people, destroying 8,248 residential buildings, and leaving 50,000 homeless.

 The last Allied air raid hit Bremen on April 22, 1945.
 Advancing behind a ground barrage, the British 3rd Infantry Division under General Lashmer Whistler entered the city in late April 1945.

-In just over five years, the Allies carried out a total of 173 air raids on Bremen, dropping 5,513 tons of explosive devices, killing more than 4,000 residents.
+In just over five years, the Allies carried out a total of 173 air raids on Bremen, dropping 5,513 tons of explosive devices, and killing more than 4,000 residents.
 In addition to the city center, almost 65,000 houses and apartments were destroyed, corresponding to around 62 percent of the city's residential accommodation.
 The west of Bremen with the districts of Walle and Gröpelingen was particularly hard hit.